Masterminds/glide/README.md

 ```

 When `glide get` is used it will introspect the listed package to resolve its
-dependencies including using Godep, GPM, and GB config files.
+dependencies including using Godep, GPM, Gom, and GB config files.

 ### glide update (aliased to up)